artikumariN/koaCrud/README.md

 # koaCrud
- >npm install for all npm Packages.
+ >Add npm install for all npm Packages.
- >bower install for all bower Packages.
+ > Add bower install for all bower Packages.